My modem is reporting a no dial tone message

 - Your phone cord may not be plugged in or may be plugged into the wrong jack on the modem.

-- For external modems, the phone cord should be in the jack labeled,
+- The phone cord should be in the jack labeled, TELCO.

 - Make sure the other end of the phone cord is plugged into a working analog phone jack in your home or office.